Emrys-Merlin/web_watchr/README.md

 There are two key changes compared to the inital script:

 1. We removed the `DummyComparer`.
 By default, `Watchr` uses an `FSComparer` which stores the old state in a file.
-The default location is `~/.local/share/web_watchr/cache`, which can be overwritten.
+The default location is `~/.local/share/web_watchr/cache`, which can be adapted.
 This has the advantage that the runner does not need to run continously, but can be invoked periodically (e.g., via `cron`).
 2. We instantiated a `TelegramAlerter` reading a `token` and a `chat_id` from some environment variables.
 These are secrets of your bot that you need to send messages with it.
 If you are unsure how to create a bot, please have a look [here](https://core.telegram.org/bots/tutorial#obtain-your-bot-token).
 To find out your `chat_id`, you can use the approach mentioned [here](https://stackoverflow.com/a/32572159/9685500).

+> [!CAUTION]
+> Keep your bot token secret.
+In particular, make sure to never add it to version control.
+Otherwise, malicious actors can use it for ther purposes.

 Running the script will now send updates to your phone via telegram!

+## Documentation

+So far, almost all of the documentation is restricted to this readme.
+However, you can have a look at the [API Reference](https://emrys-merlin.github.io/website_monitoring_bot/api).

+## Contribution

+If you like what you see and would like to extend it, you can do so by
+- filing an issue with a feature request (no promises on my part though) and
+- forking the repo and opening a pull request.

+I'm always happy to chat, so you can also simply reach out and we can talk.